Preparing spin-squeezed states in Rydberg atom arrays via quantum optimal control: Results

 \subsection{Scalability to larger systems}

 The computing time required to calculate numerically the final state scales as \( \mathcal{O}\left(M (2^N/N)^3\right) \), and optimizing control pulses for large systems is therefore very challenging.
-So, to generate squeezed states on larger systems we attempt to repurpose the optimized pulse sequences obtained for small $N$ in larger systems.
-We refer to “scalability” as the capacity of a pulse sequence to generate squeezed states in systems exceeding the size of the system on which it was initially optimized.
-It turns out that most pulses constructed for $N=8$ fail to produce high squeezing in larger systems.\footnote{For instance, the lowest Wineland parameter achieved for $N=12$ with this method is \( \xi_W^2 \approx 0.29 \), whereas the same pulse applied to a \( N = 8 \) system yields \( \xi_W^2 \approx 0.25 \) (shown in Fig.~\ref{fig:histo8}).} But, as we show below, some pulses optimized for \( N = 10 \) turn out be more scalable.
+So, to generate squeezed states on larger systems, we attempt to repurpose the optimized pulse sequences obtained for small $N$ in larger systems.
+We refer to ``scalability'' as the capacity of a pulse sequence to generate squeezed states in systems exceeding the size of the system on which it was initially optimized.
+For example, most pulses constructed for \( N=8 \) fail to produce high squeezing in larger systems: the lowest Wineland parameter achieved for \( N=12 \) with this method is \( \xi_W^2 \approx 0.29 \), compared to \( \xi_W^2 \approx 0.25 \) in the original \( N=8 \) system.
+By contrast, some pulses optimized for \( N=10 \) turn out to be more scalable.

 Figure~\ref{fig:histo10} presents the Wineland parameter and mean magnetization of various states obtained from different random initial pulses for \( N = 10 \).
 Using the same criteria used previously to quantify multipartite entanglement, we see that the majority of states are in the $k>8$ region.
 The highest spin squeezing (state marked with a red square) achieved is \( \xi_W^2 = 0.203 \).
 Compared to the absolute lower bound ($\xi_W^2 = 1/6$ for $N=10$), this value is not as good as what could be obtained for $N=8$.
 But the main advantage of the pulses obtained for $N=10$ is that some of them can produce some low value of $\xi_W^2$ on larger systems.
 In other words, they are scalable.